HuseyinSelen/CodeIgniter-CMS-Project/README.md

 please perform this operation separately in the panel and site folders !

- 4. Create your database and import the database.sql file.
+ 4. Create your database and import the cms.sql file.

  5. Start the server (Wamp):